John Nolen Drive Reconstruction Public Involvement Plan PDF

 - Wayfinding improvements: directional guidance and location context/information

 - Storm sewer improvements

 Which improvements should be prioritized?
 Please help us understand by providing input at JNDproject@cityofmadison.com

 Public Engagement Process

-The public involvement process will be organized in three phases:
+The public involvement process will be organized in four phases:

 Phase One: Existing Conditions